Catering Certificates Required: Everything You Need to Know

 Certification and Training Requirements

 In certain countries, it may be necessary to complete some training prior to starting a new catering business.
 There may be special certification requirements as well that need to be complied with.
-Make sure you inquire if there are any practical tests that need to be completed for starting a catering business, too.
+Make sure you inquire if there are any practice tests that need to be completed for starting a catering business, too.

 Insurance for a Catering Business